Parameters by theme

 Smart Tagger Categories

 Smart Tagger’s Categories taxonomy is a classification system that helps categorize news articles into broader thematic areas.
-It allows users to classify news stories into high-level topics such as business, politics, technology, as well as multiple sub-categories in the parent/child hierarchy.
+It allows users to classify news stories into high-level topics such as business, politics, and technology, as well as multiple sub-categories in the parent/child hierarchy.
 This taxonomy serves as a useful tool for organizing and filtering news articles based on their granular subject matter, enabling easier access to relevant information within specific content categories.

 Examples of Smart Tagger Categories in articles: